Buy Now →

 1 egg, lightly beaten

-2 tablespons grated Parmesan cheese
+2 tablespoons grated Parmesan cheese

 2 teaspoons fresh thyme leaves

-Preheat the oven to 400° F / 205° C. Line a half-sheet rimmed baking tray with parchment.
+Preheat the oven to 400° F (205° C).
+Line a half-sheet rimmed baking tray with parchment.

-In a small bowl, whisk together the goat cheese, lemon juice, and lemon zest.
+In a small bowl, whisk together goat cheese, lemon juice, and lemon zest.
 Season with salt and pepper, to taste.

 Unroll puff pastry and trim to approximately 9 x 12 inches.
 (If your pastry sheet is a square instead of a rectangle, use a rolling pin to roll it a few inches longer.)
-Place on prepared tray.
+Arrange on prepared tray.

 Arrange the asparagus in a straight line on top of the goat cheese.